 Our skin is the largest organ in the body and is constantly under a great deal of stress.
 It protects all underlying structures, so its health, structure and integrity are paramount.
 The rays of the sun, while helping the skin synthesize vitamin D, can unfortunately also damage the skin if exposed for long periods of time.

 There are certain aspects of skin damage from sun exposure that everyone must be aware of.
-In this article, we shall take a quick look at the effects of the sun on skin, and how you can spot when skin is being damaged due to sun light.
+In this article, we shall take a quick look at the effects of the sun on the skin, and how you can spot when the skin is being damaged due to sunlight.

 Skin changes due to sun exposure